Home » Blog » Teamwork » 5 qualities of a great team player

 Collaborating also means being able to think critically and solve issues when they arise.
 While problem-solving often pertains to projects or tasks, it also applies to people.

-A great team player doubles as a great intermediator in times of conflict.
+A strong team player doubles as a great intermediator in times of conflict.
 When team members aren’t seeing eye to eye on a certain project, put your active listening to good use.
 Consider the different sides of the argument, and try to be impartial and respective of all points of view.

 Remind your peers that you’re all working toward the same goals.
 By establishing good intent from all parties, you can ensure conflict that’s constructive, rather than detrimental.
 And that’ll help the team work toward a healthier resolution.

-4. Effective communication
+4. Effective communication and collaboration

-Say you’re highly extraverted and informal.
+Say you’re highly extroverted and informal.
 If your peers carry themselves similarly, the best way to communicate may be with a group meeting or impromptu Slack thread.
 But if people are more reserved or rather formal, you may get better results with 1-on-1 conversations or emails.

 In short, share information in a way that fits your teammates’ needs.
 And strive to do so while being honest and transparent.